rohanchandra30/rohanchandra30.github.io/_research/research_3.md

 ---
 layout: research_layout
 name: Indraprastha Institute of Information Technology, New Delhi, India
 description: I am working with <a href="https://www.iiitd.edu.in/~anands/">Dr. Saket Anand</a> in the field of autonomous robotics and computer vision from December 2015 till July 2016.
-Also, I am auditing CSE 222: Algorithms Design and Analysis taught by <a href="https://www.iiitd.ac.in/rajiv"> Dr. Rajiv Raman</a>.
+Also, I am auditing CSE 222 Algorithms Design and Analysis taught by <a href="https://www.iiitd.ac.in/rajiv">Dr. Rajiv Raman</a>
 ---

 I am working as a research assistant in Dr. Saket Anand's group at Indraprastha Institute of Information Technology, Delhi on autonomous robotics for 5-6 months.
 We are one of the 13 teams cut down from 259 initially competing in the <a href="http://www.sparktherise.com/program-detail/driverless-car-challenge">"Spark For Rise"</a> driverless car challenge initiated by Mahindra.
 The objective of this competition is to revolutionise driving on the streets of India with the thinking that if autonomous cars can run on Indian roads, they can run on any road in the world.